coq/coq/doc/sphinx/language/gallina-specification-language.rst

 -----

 Coq terms are typed.
-Coq types are recognized by the same syntactic class as :token`term`.
-We denote by :token:`type` the semantic subclass of types inside the syntactic class :token:`term`.
+Coq types are recognized by the same syntactic class as :token:`term`.
+We denote by :production:`type` the semantic subclass of types inside the syntactic class :token:`term`.

 .. _gallina-identifiers: